gamesbook/protograf/docs/source/using_fonts.rst

 doesn’t automatically switch it might **artificially** bold the font or slant it to be italic.
-There's also a big difference between a word processor app putting a generic slant (for italics) or thickness (for bold) on the letters, and the actual font designers having considered and crafted what the font should look like in various forms.
+There's also a big difference between a word processor app putting a generic slant (for italics) or thickness (for bold) on the letters, and the actual font created by designers having considered and crafted what the font should look like in various forms.
 So, they don't look at all the same.
 Set them really large, and you'll see the difference.

 External Font Resources